snowplow-archive/snowplow.github.com/_posts/2014-05-xx-snowplow-javascript-tracker-2.0.0-released.md

 });
 {% endhighlight %}

 The `data` field contains the actual properties of the event and the `schema` field of the JSON points to the JSON schema against which the contents of the `data` field should be validated.
 The `data` field should be flat, rather than nested.
+The user who sent in the above event would need to have defined a schema for a `viewed_product` event.
+The schema would probably describe which fields the JSON can contain, which of those fields are required and which are optional, and the type of data found in each field.

 Custom contexts work similarly.
 Since and event can have multiple contexts attached, the `contexts` argument of each `trackXXX` method must be a array:

 {% highlight javascript %}
 window.snowplow_name_here('trackPageView', null , [{
-    schema: "iglu://com.example_company/page/jsonschema/1-2-1",
+    schema: "iglu:com.example_company/page/jsonschema/1-2-1",
     data: {
         pageType: 'test',
         lastUpdated: new Date(2014,1,26)
     }
 },
 {
-    schema: "iglu://com.example_company/user/jsonschema/2-0-0",
+    schema: "iglu:com.example_company/user/jsonschema/2-0-0",
     data: {
       userType: 'tester',
     }